Localized numerical impulses solutions in diffuse neural networks modeled by the complex fractional Ginzburg-Landau equation: The Semi-implicit Riesz fractional finite-difference and the linearly Riesz fractional finite-difference schemes

 Let $N$ being the time subdivision, we use the constant time step $\tau=T/N$.
 In order to fully discretize \eqref{compac}, let $B_{h,n}^{1}$ being our approximated solution of $B^{1}(n \tau) = \left(B^{1}( x_i, n \tau) \right)_{1 \leq i \leq M-1}$.
 From \eqref{compacd}, the $\theta-$ Euler Riesz fractional finite-difference scheme to approximate \eqref{compac} is given by

 For $\theta=1$, the scheme is an explicit Riesz fractional finite-difference scheme, while for $\theta=0$, the scheme is a fully implicit Riesz fractional finite-difference scheme.
 The high order accuracy in time is obtained for $\theta=\frac{1}{2}$, which corresponds to the Crank-Nicholson Riesz fractional finite-difference approximation scheme.
 Note the for $\theta=0$, the corresponding explicit scheme is only stable for very small time step $\tau$.
-For $ \theta \neq 1$, the scheme is more stable, but the fact that the matrix $\mathcal{A}_h$ is more than 50 $\%$ full makes the Newton iterations less efficient.
+For $ \theta \neq 1$, the scheme is more stable, but the fact that the matrix $\mathcal{A}_h$ is likely to be more than 50 $\% $ full (depending of the sparseness of $\mathbf{P}$) makes the Newton iterations less efficient.
+High order implicit Runga-kutta methods can be used if high order accuracy is needed, but these methods will be extremely less efficient.

-To solve the efficiency drawback of the implicit schemes, we propose in this work the semi-implicit Riesz fractional finite-difference scheme where the linear part of \eqref{compacd} is approximated implicitly and the nonlinear part explicitly.
-Following (\cite{ATthesis,Antoine,TLGspe}), the corresponding scheme is given by
+To solve the efficiency drawback of the implicit schemes, we propose in this work two simple schemes.

+For nonstiff nonlinear part $F$, we consider the semi-implicit Riesz fractional finite-difference scheme where the linear part of \eqref{compacd} is approximated implicitly and the nonlinear part explicitly.
+Following \cite{ATthesis,Antoine,TLGspe}, the corresponding scheme is given by